dividab/graphql-norm/README.md

   "Author;2": { id: "2", __typename: "Author", name: "Nicole" }
 }

-As we can see in the normalized response above, an ID was assigned to each object and they reference each other using these IDs.
+As we can see in the normalized response above, an ID was assigned to each object.
+References between objects are now using these IDs.

 */